Db1zz/WebServer/README.md

 - `make`

 #### For macOS
-- `make run` note: your docker should up, otherwise you'll get an error
+- `make run` note: your docker should be up, otherwise you'll get an error
 - `make` in a docker container

 ## Done!
 Please be carefull with it <3